doodybrains/undecided/README.md

       then click ENTER and try `npm install -g undecided` again.

-      **If you have installed undecided already you should make sure you have the latest version by typing:**
+      **If you installed undecided.js already you should make sure you have the latest version by typing:**

       ```npm update -g undecided```